vthibault/roBrowser/README.md

 ![logo](http://www.robrowser.com/logo.png)

-roBrowser is a web-based clone of the popular MMORPG [Ragnorak Online](http://iro.ragnarokonline.com/) built with WebGL, JavaScript, HTML5, and more.
+roBrowser is a web-based clone of the popular MMORPG [Ragnarok Online](http://iro.ragnarokonline.com/) built with WebGL, JavaScript, HTML5, and more.
 The project is entirely free and opensource, so you're welcome to setup roBrowser on your own server or try a [demo](http://demo.robrowser.com/).

 You can learn more at http://robrowser.com